Amorgos sailing holidays

 Amorgos or Chora, the chief place on the island, is situated on the slopes of a hill, huddling round a ruined 13th c.
 Venetian castle with its typical whitewashed Cycladic houses, its many barrel-vaulted family churches and its windmills.

-From the town it is a half-hour walk to the Byzantine Monastery of Panayia Hozoviotissa (1088), clinging to a sheer rock face at a height of 367 m.
+From the town it is a half-hour walk to the Byzantine Monastery of Panagia Hozoviotissa (1088), clinging to a sheer rock face at a height of 367 m.
 From the lower terrace there is a magnificent view over the sea.

 Opposite on the west coast of the island is Katapola, the main port.